-The CHOICE (Community and Home Options to Institutional Care for the Elderly and Disabled) Program is a resource that eligible individuals are using to receive support services in their homes.
-Services provided may include case management, transportation, attendant care, home delivered meals, homemaker services, various therapies provided in the home, respite care, access to adult day programs in the community, medical supplies and other services necessary to prevent residential placement into nursing homes, group homes, state hospitals and other large group living facilities.
-The state of Indiana has funded CHOICE for all 92 counties since July 1, 1992, as part of a statewide IN-Home Services Program.
-The IN-Home Services Program brings together funding from CHOICE, Title III of the Older American’s Act, Social Services Block Grant, Older Hoosiers Account, Medicaid Waivers and local funding.
+The CHOICE (Community and Home Options to Institutional Care for the Elderly and Disabled) Program is a resource that eligible individuals can use to receive support services in their homes.
+Services provided may include case management, transportation, attendant care, home delivered meals, homemaker services, various therapies provided in the home, respite care, access to adult day programs in the community, medical supplies and other services necessary to prevent residential placement into nursing homes, group homes, and other large group living facilities.
+The state of Indiana has funded CHOICE for all 92 counties.

-The program serves those who are 60 years of age or older and persons with disabilities of all ages who are eligible due to long term or life long limitations such as dependence on others to bathe, dress, eat, or go to the bathroom; limitations in ability to express personal needs and/or understand the communication of others; limitations in learning and maintaining self care, communication, social and/or domestic skills; limitations in the ability to move purposefully between environments; and limitations in the ability to make decisions, show acceptable judgment, and/or recognize the consequences of one’s actions.
-The program is available regardless of income, but there is a basic fee or cost share for services based on a sliding fee scale.
+The program serves those who are 60 years of age or older and persons with disabilities of all ages who are eligible due to long term or lifelong limitations.
+Limitations may include dependence on others to bathe, dress, eat, or go to the bathroom as well as limitations in ability to express personal needs and/or understand the communication of others.
+Also assessed are limitations in social and/or domestic skills; limitations in the ability to move purposefully between environments; and limitations in the ability to make decisions, show acceptable judgment, and/or recognize the consequences of one’s actions.
+The program is available regardless of income, for most people, but there is a basic fee or cost share for services based on a sliding fee scale.
 Anyone who is eligible for CHOICE with an income greater than 350% of the government poverty level ($42,210/year for an individual in 2017) is required to pay 100% of the cost.
 Anyone with assets over $500,000 is not eligible for CHOICE.

 Services through the CHOICE Program are only one component in an array of IN-Home Services that contributes to the ability of Hoosiers who are elderly and/or disabled to live in their own homes and maintain successful lives in their local communities.
 Unfortunately, most of the 16 Area Agencies on Aging (AAA) have waiting lists.
 The good news is that there are statewide commissions, task forces and other advocacy groups committed to addressing this issue.

 Wheeler, M. (2018).
 Indiana’s community and home options to institutional care for the elderly and disabled (CHOICE) program.
 The Reporter, 22(15).
 Retrieved from https://www.iidc.indiana.edu/pages/indianas-community-and-home-options-to-institutional-care-for-the-elderly-and-disabled-choice-program.